 Emergency Protective Orders

-An Emergency Protective Order (EPO) is a criminally enforceable court order that can be issued to the abuser following an arrest on a family violence offense.
+An Emergency Protective Order (EPO) is a criminally enforceable court order that can be issued against the abuser following an arrest on a family violence offense.
 The victim is not required to be present in court when the order is issued and there is no separate application process required of the victim.

 The length of time the EPO lasts will vary depending on the circumstances.
 The magistrate may issue the order for a minimum of 31 days and a maximum of 91 days.
 When a deadly weapon has been displayed, the order must be issued for a minimum of 61 days.

 An emergency protective order (EPO) is available only at the time of an arrest for a crime involving family violence or sexual assault.
-It is temporary and emergency in nature, and cannot be extended.
+It is temporary and emergency in nature and cannot be extended.

 The EPO can be requested in the following ways:

 - By the victim of the alleged family violence offense;

 - By an attorney representing the state; and/or

 - The court may also issue the order on its own motion and, in certain circumstances, the order will be mandated by law.

 To learn about other types of protective orders, please contact the Family Violence Legal Line at (800) 374-4673.